Gold mining: Environmental impacts

 Gold mining can significantly alter the natural environment.
 Gold mining activities in tropical forests are increasingly causing deforestation along rivers and in remote areas rich in biodiversity.
+Gold mining activities contribute to soil erosion, deforestation and destruction of aquatic/marine ecosystems in affected regions.
 Mining has increased rainforest loss up to 70 km beyond lease boundaries, causing nearly 11670 km2 of deforestation between 2005 and 2015.
 Up to 9% of gold mining occurs outside of these regulated lease boundaries.
 Other gold mining impacts, particularly in aquatic systems with residual cyanide or mercury (used in the recovery of gold from ore), can be highly toxic to people and wildlife even at relatively low concentrations.
 Illegal gold mining exacerbates the ecological vulnerability of the remaining forest ultimately leading to permanent forest loss.
 Gold mining clears native forests for mineral extraction, but also indirectly facilitates access to more land and further clearing.
 Rainforest recovery rates are the lowest ever recorded for tropical forests, with there being little to no tree regeneration at abandoned mining camps, even after several years.
+Gold mining can generate approximately 16,000 kg of CO2 equivalent emissions per kilogram of gold produced.
 The Amazon rainforest is at risk for 'savannization', which is the gradual transformation of a tropical rainforest into a savannah.
 This would ultimately lead to a collapse of biodiversity, ecosystems, and climate.

 Gold mining produces more waste than mining of other minerals, because it can be mined at a lower grade.
-Tailings can contain lead, mercury, cadmium, and arsenic.
+Gold mining generates roughly 3 million kilogrammes of waste rock for every 1 kilogramme of gold produced.
+Gold mining is a major source of heavy metal contamination, releasing elements such as arsenic, mercury and lead into surrounding ecosystems via tailings.
 These toxins can pose health risks for local communities.
 Arsenic is typically found in gold-containing ores, and gold processing may contaminate groundwater or the atmosphere.
 This pollution may persist for decades.
 Furthermore, mining operations use large quantities of water for processing ore and can result in the contamination of water sources with heavy metals, such as mercury and cyanide, used in the extraction process.
 This pollution can have detrimental effects on aquatic ecosystems and human health.
 Soil degradation has also been found to be impacted by gold mining.
 Mining activities can disturb soil structure, leading to erosion, sedimentation of waterways, and loss of fertile land for agriculture or vegetation regrowth.
 More evidently, dust and emissions from mining machiner and processing facilities can contribute to air pollution, impacting air quality and potentially causings respiratory problems for nearby communities.